Tech Content

 There were 204 billion app downloads in 2019 for both mobile operating systems, an increase of 45% since 2016.6 However, depending on the audience you want to reach, it can be smarter to choose one OS and develop an app for it.

 The Android operating system is popular in up-and-coming markets like Asia and Africa.
-Android devices are low cost to create compared to iPhones.
+Devices are low cost to create compared to iPhones.
 On the flipside, iPhones and other Apple products have a stronger hold, and thus popularity in North America and the U.S. Apple users are often more willing to pay for an application.

 Think about the geographical location of your users.
 Where in the world do they fall?
 With that information, you can think on which operating system might be better to chase after in the beginning development phase.
 Of course, there are mobile app development approaches that help you to target both operating systems, and we’ll get into that.